 Although we’re assured fish meat only contains low levels of these pollutants, some medical bodies still suggest those who are pregnant, breastfeeding, or planning a pregnancy should avoid many types of fish because they can cause developmental issues.
 Are these really the components we want in ‘clean’ food?

 So…what’s the alternative?

 For most of us, fish is an option rather than a necessity and we can obtain the same important nutrients from plant sources without the high fat and cholesterol content.
 In fact, omega-3 fatty acids don’t even originate in fish – they come from algae.
 If fish get them straight from the source, why don’t we?

 There are thousands of species of algae and marine plants collectively known as seaweed, some of which have been eaten around Asia for thousands of years.
-Although it may not sound appetising at first, seaweed varieties such as Nori, Wakame, Kombu, Kelp, and Spirulina are surprisingly versatile.
-As well as featuring in dishes like sushi and salads, seaweed can be used to make soups, smoothies and much more.
+Although it may not sound appetizing at first, seaweed varieties such as Nori, Wakame, Kombu, Kelp, and Spirulina are surprisingly versatile.
+As well as featuring in dishes like sushi and salads, seaweed can be used to make soups, smoothies, and much more.

 Seaweed is a great alternative to eating fish, as it tends to be rich in iodine, B vitamins, iron, and vitamins A, C, and E. It’s also low in fat, making it a heart-healthy food too.
 Although there is a risk of ingesting too much iodine if you eat a lot of seaweed, the risk from average consumption is very low.